-In may opinion (Roe, 1968) the greatest danger in the interpretation of studies on laboratory animals is that they may sometimes lead those interested in the causation of human cancer in wrong directions.
-This is most likely to occur if there is a failure to appreciate that in a single test it is impossible to distinguish between a carcinogenic effect and a co-carcinogenic one, of if substances are tested unrealistically-for example, if an unabsorbed food constituent is regarded as carcinogenic because it gives rise to sarcomas at the site of its subcutaneous injection in rats.
+In my opinion (Roe, 1966) the greatest danger in the interpretation of studies on laboratory animals is that they may sometimes lead those interested in the causation of human cancer in wrong directions.
+This is most likely to occur if there is a failure to appreciate that in a single test it is impossible to distinguish between a carcinogenic effect and a co-carcinogenic one, or if substances are tested unrealistically - for example, if an unabsorbable food constituent is regarded as carcinogenic because it gives rise to sarcomas at the site of its subcutaneous injection in rats.

-Education :
+Education